-The United States Securities and Exchange Commission (SEC) has reached a $269,000 settlement with an ICO rating firm for biased ICO reviews.
+The United States Securities and Exchange Commission (SEC) fines ICORating for biased ICO reviews.
+The Commission has reached a $269,000 settlement with an ICO rating firm.

-Late yesterday, according to Reuters, the US SEC announced it has reached a $269,000 settlement with an ICO rating firm named ICORating.com.
-According to the US SEC, ICO Rating promoted cryptocurrency projects between December 2017 and July 2018, which was the famous boom period for ICOs and cryptocurrency market that should have been classified as securities.
+Late yesterday, according to Reuters, SEC fines ICORating for misleading ICO reviews.
+The US SEC announced it had reached a $269,000 settlement with an ICO rating firm named ICORating.com.
+According to the US SEC, ICO Rating promoted cryptocurrency projects between December 2017 and July 2018.
+It was the famous boom period for ICOs and cryptocurrency market that should have been classified as securities.

 Therefore, ICORating.com should have disclosed the fact that it accepted payment to promote some coins and tokens.